Kensington (SA)

 Table Chart PROFILE FAQ

-As of Feb 2026, the estimated population of the suburb of Kensington (SA) is around 1,834.
-This reflects an increase of 26 people since the 2021 Census, which reported a population of 1,808.
-The change is inferred from AreaSearch's estimation of the resident population at 1,829 following examination of the latest ERP data release by the ABS (June 2024), and an additional 1 validated new address since the Census date.
-This level of population equates to a density ratio of 3,460 persons per square kilometer, placing Kensington in the upper quartile relative to national locations assessed by AreaSearch.
-Over the past decade, Kensington has demonstrated resilient growth patterns with a compound annual growth rate of 1.5%, outpacing the SA3 area.
-Population growth for the suburb was primarily driven by overseas migration that contributed approximately 94.0% of overall population gains during recent periods.
+As per AreaSearch's analysis of ABS population updates and new addresses validated by them, the suburb of Kensington (SA) had an estimated population of around 1,860 as of May 2026.
+This figure reflects a rise of 52 people (2.9%) since the 2021 Census, which recorded a population of 1,808 in the suburb.
+The increase is inferred from AreaSearch's estimation of 1,860 residents based on their review of the latest ERP data release by the ABS (June 2025) and validation of two new addresses since the Census date.
+This population density translates to approximately 3,509 persons per square kilometer, placing Kensington in the upper quartile relative to other locations assessed by AreaSearch nationwide.
+Overseas migration accounted for roughly 94.0% of overall population gains in recent periods for the suburb.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category, released in 2023 and based on 2021 data, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-As we examine future population trends, an above median population growth of national statistical areas is projected for Kensington, with the suburb expected to grow by 314 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 26.1% in total over the 17 years.
+AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, they adopt and adjust the SA State Government's Regional/LGA projections by age category, released in 2023 and based on 2021 data, using a method of weighted aggregation from LGA to SA2 levels.
+Future population trends indicate an above median growth for Kensington (SA), with projections estimating an increase of 274 persons by 2041.
+This would represent a total gain of 14.7% over the 16-year period.

 Frequently Asked Questions - Population